Professor Angharad E. Beckett FAcSS, FRSA

 At postgraduate level I teach in the area of Disability Studies, in particular Disability Theory and Politics.
 I also teach Qualitative Research Methods and Research Ethics.

 At undergraduate level I contribute to team-taught modules, where I introduce students to Disability Studies and Studies in Ableism.
-I also teach in the areas of Politics and Social Transformation, Social Theory and Citizenship Studies.
+I also teach more broadly in the areas of sociological theory and methods.

 Research groups and institutes